Max Steel: Endangered Species

-Max Steel: Endangered Species is a 2004 computer-animated science fiction action film based on the TV series and action figure line of the same name.
+Max Steel: Endangered Species is a 2004 animated science fiction action film based on the TV series and action figure line of the same name.
 It is the only Max Steel movie to share continuity with the TV series.

 A sequel, titled Max Steel: Forces of Nature, was released in 2005.

 Plot

 In this movie, Psycho and Bio-Con join forces to transform humanity into mutants who will be ruled by them.
 At one point, Psycho betrays Bio-Con, making him be trapped by a Psycho-robot (who looks like a silver-colored Psycho) who later self-destructs so that Psycho can rule the world instead of "sharing" it.
 Max tracks down Psycho and fights him.
 After the fight, Psycho attacks Max and 'Berto while they're trying to turn off the machine.
 Max kicks Psycho into the air, landing him into his own mutating device, which explodes.
 At the end of the movie, Elementor, a clone of Bio-Con, awakens, later to be the villain of the second movie and the new villain of the toyline.